Parks-Laboratory/rqtl_pipeline/make_rqtl_inputs/test/README.md

 Commands for running any or all tests.
 Just comment/uncomment lines as desired.

 ## Requirements
-Required Python modules for testing:
-* testfixtures (for making temporary directories)
+testfixtures (Python module for making temporary directories)

 Install python module from Windows Command Prompt via `python -m pip install SomeModule`